 |The ivory-palted throne of Ivan the Terrible|

 Peter the Great is a dominating force in Russian history.
 Military and civil orders, new items of tableware (tea and coffee sets) and even men and women’s fashions were taken from Europe because of his influence.
 Even the coronation dress of Catherine I, Peter's wife, was subject to these innovations - short sleeves, a low-cut neckline, a narrowed waist, a wide bell-shaped skirt – all of which were taken from European fashion.
 The entire collection of the coronation outfits of Russian Empresses is shown here, including the 47cm waist-span wedding dress of Catherine the Great.

 |Catherine I's coronation dress|

-Once again you will be amazed by a big collection of royal carriages decorated with paintings, adorned with gems, upholstered with precious fabrics.
-Horses harnessed in such carriages were beautifully decorated during the ceremonial processions.
-The harness was often made of gold and silver incrusted with precious stones.
-Most of these items were made in the Kremlin workshops the main of which was the Armoury.
-It produced arms and armour both for ceremonial needs and military ones.
-It gave the name to the whole museum which obtained the status of Imperial Museum in the early 19th century .
+You will be amazed by the large collection of royal carriages decorated with paintings, adorned with gems, upholstered with precious fabrics.
+Horses harnessed to these carriages would also be tacked up with items made of gold and silver and encrusted with precious stones.
+Most of these items were made in the Kremlin workshops, the leading producer being the Armoury.
+It produced arms and armour both for ceremonial needs and military ones, and later gave its name to the whole museum.

 |Faberge Easter egg|

-Take in account that at high season tickets can be sold out.
-It is better to buy them in advance or to book a guided tour with our Moscow tour guide.
+Those interested in the secrets of the Faberge Easter Eggs or any of the other treasures should definitely visit the Armoury Chamber.
+Please take in to account that at high season tickets can be sold out.
+It is better to buy them in advance, or to book a guided tour with our Moscow tour guide.